Psychological perspectives on UFO claims

-Two central modes of information processing, intuitive and conspiratorial, can be used to identify modern UAP beliefs from a cognitive and perceptual perspective.
-Primary experiences with UAP stimuli, such as an airborne dogfight with a UAP brought on by hyperactive agency detection, often involve intuitive processing.
-However, secondary experiences, such as consumers of firsthand knowledge of UAP stimuli in mass media, often involve conspiratorial processing.

-Pareidolia refers to anomalies in the brain's initial perception of recognizable patterns in ambiguous visual stimuli.
-This phenomenon is inadvertent and automatic.
-Apophenia, on the other hand, is intentional and results in complex convictions of conspiratorial narratives, such as government cover-ups and extraterrestrial visitations.
-Pareidolia can be interpreted as a perceptual illusion.
-Apophenia can be interpreted as faulty perception that is prevalent in irrational thinking and may be present in pathological citizens with paranoia or narcissism and non-pathological citizens.
-When processing UAP stimuli intuitively, pareidolia is common, while conspiratorial processing of stimuli normally reflects apophenia.
-Research has suggested cognitive reflection and education may reduce narcissistic susceptibility to conspiratorial processing.

 Psychiatry and UFO claims

 Some studies have indicated that "experiencers" — persons alleging face-to-face contact with extraterrestrials (ETs) or vehicles purportedly controlled by ETs — have a different psychological profile to non-experiencers.

 Research

 In a 1983 paper in the Canadian Journal of Psychiatry, a group of six persons who alleged contact with extraterrestrials were examined.
 The study's authors determined that "five of them suffered from a paranoid delusional state often akin to paraphrenia".

+According to sociologist Troy A. Zimmer writing in 1985 in the scholarly journal Deviant Behavior, the "cultural rejection" hypothesis is a common psychological framework used to explain UFO belief, and posits "that UFO believers are social marginals and cultural 'outsiders' who express their alienation by adopting deviant beliefs" while a competing "disturbed psyche" hypothesis "holds that UFO believers are distressed, troubled, unhappy, or maladjusted persons susceptible to 'primitive' thinking and delusions".

+A 1994 study found 57% (thirteen out of twenty-three) of the subjects in a sample of abduction experiences reported an attempted suicide.

 A 1997 study by researchers at the University of Essex found that "UFO-related beliefs are associated with the schizotypy construct", a model that may indicate a person's risk of developing schizophrenia or other psychotic disorders.

 In 2000, a case of shared psychotic disorder involving a belief in alien abductions was treated at Boston University Medical Center (pictured).

 According to the results of a 2008 study published in the journal Cortex, members of a study group of 19 persons who alleged alien abduction showed higher levels of dissociativity and tendency to hallucinate than a control group of non-"abductees".